-Each fall, when the first cold snap hits, I start looking for hearty dishes with big flavor like this homey bit of French peasant artistry—veal ragout—named with the French term ragouter, or “revive the taste.”
-The delicate veal in the ragout is complemented by the flavorful herbs and cipollini onions.
+Each fall, when the first cold snap hits, I start looking for hearty dishes with big flavor,mm like this homey bit of French peasant artistry—veal ragout, named with the French term ragouter, or “revive the taste.”
+The delicate veal in the ragout is complemented by flavorful herbs and cipollini onions.
 Recipes like this are perfect for the slow cooker.
-The longer the ingredients “hang out” together, the better the flavor.
+The longer the ingredients hang out together, the better the flavor.
 Each ingredient has the time it needs to flavor and perfume the entire mix.
 I like to serve the veal ragout with a mix of seasonal squashes, which soak up the veal’s sauce without overpowering the dish.

-The veal ragout can be made 3 days ahead of serving and can be stored, covered, in the refrigerator, or frozen for up to 1 month.
+The veal ragout can be made ahead and can be stored, covered, in the refrigerator for up to 3 days or frozen for up to 1 month.
 To reheat gently, preheat the oven to 300°F (150°C).
 Place the ragout in a casserole and cover.
 Reheat in the oven for 15 to 20 minutes.–Laura Frankel

-So many of the ingredients for this veal ragout might well be in your kitchen already – dried herbs, chicken stock, tomato paste, garlic and white wine are just some of the usual suspects.
-With the addition of only a few fresh ingredients, these storecupboard staples become one big celebration of the cooling weather.
-There’s a party in your pantry, and guess what?
+Several of the ingredients for this veal ragout may well be usual suspects in your kitchen already, including dried herbs, chicken stock, tomato paste, garlic, and white wine.
+With the addition of only a few fresh ingredients, there’s a party in your pantry.
+And guess what?
 You’re invited.